 Our experience has been that if an agreement can be explored BEFORE any case is filed in court, then most of our clients can reach an early agreement and save themselves from thousands in hourly fees and months of stress.

 Schedule a free consultation with our attorney.
 Let’s see if we can help you with a cooperative divorce instead of a fight.
-If we can, then we can guide you through each step of the process and prepare all of the paperwork for your divorce.
+If we can, then we can guide you through each step of the process.

 Our fee structure explained:

-We charge one set fee, sometimes called a flat fee, to help you negotiate an early agreement and prepare all the paperwork necessary for your Final Decree of Divorce.
-It is usually between $2500-$5000, depending on the issues in the case.
+We charge one fee, sometimes called a flat fee or fixed fee, to help you negotiate an early agreement and prepare all the paperwork necessary for your Final Decree of Divorce.
+It is usually between $1200-$5000, depending on the type of divorce (uncontested, cooperative, collaborative, etc.) and the issues in the case.

-Some of our clients already have a tentative agreement with their spouse when they come to us.
-If you do and just want us to review the proposed agreement for potential issues, prepare the paperwork, get everything signed and notarized, file everything, and submit the case to the judge for the Final Decree, the fee is usually $1000-$1500, depending on the issues.
-The parties often sign the agreement in less than a month.
+Some of our clients have an uncontested divorce, which means they already have an agreement on all of the issues with their spouse before they come to us.
+If you do, and you just want us to review the proposed agreement for potential issues, prepare the paperwork, get everything signed and notarized, file everything, and submit the case to the judge for the Final Decree, the fee is usually $1200-$1600, depending on the issues.
+The parties often sign the agreement in a week or two.

-If they do have an attorney for the negotiations, the process will almost certainly be more formal and will take much longer, and as a result our total fee is usually $4000-$5000, depending on the issues.
+If your spouse does have an attorney for the cooperative divorce negotiations, the process will almost certainly be more formal and will take much longer.
+As a result, our set fee is usually $4000-$5000, depending on the issues.

-It's one flat fee.
-If the case becomes contested or you wish to take a different direction at any time for any reason, we will refund any of your fee that has not yet been earned at the firm's hourly rate.
+If the case becomes contested or you wish to take a different direction at any time for any reason, we will refund any part of our fee which has not yet been earned at the firm's hourly rate.
 If the total fee has been earned at the hourly rate but the case takes longer to resolve, you will not be billed for any extra time.
+In other words, our flat fee is the most you will be billed for our attorney fees.

-Compare all that to the average total fees of $10,500-$12,700 for one lawyer billing by the hour in the typical year-long divorce case in Georgia.
+Compare what we offer to the average total fees of $10,500-$12,700 for lawyers billing by the hour in the typical year-long divorce case in Georgia.
 And those are just averages.
-Half of Georgia divorces are more expensive.
-Some are much, much worse.
-Our attorney has this one friend, another attorney, whose divorce took three years to resolve by agreement and cost him $500k+ in fees using a downtown Atlanta law firm.
+Many are much worse.
+Our attorney has a friend, another attorney, whose high-asset divorce took three years to resolve by agreement and cost him $500k+ in fees using a downtown Atlanta law firm.

 We are not a budget law firm.
 It’s our innovative strategy and flat fee which can keep you out of the storm.